Generate rather than Retrieve: Large Language Models are Strong Context Generators: Appendix

-\textsc{Knowledge-intensive NLP via Retrieve-then-Read Pipeline.} Mainstream methods for solving knowledge-intensive NLP tasks employ a \textit{retrieve-then-read} model pipeline.
+Mainstream methods for solving knowledge-intensive NLP tasks employ a \textit{retrieve-then-read} model pipeline.
 Given a question, this model first leverages a retriever over a large evidence corpus (e.g. Wikipedia) to fetch a set of relevant documents that may contain the answer.
 A reader is then used to peruse the retrieved documents and predict an answer.
 Recent follow-up work has mainly focused on improving the retriever~\citep{karpukhin2020dense,qu2021rocketqa,sachan2022questions} or the reader~\citep{izacard2021leveraging, cheng2021unitedqa,yu2022kg}, or training the system end-to-end~\citep{lewis2020retrieval,singh2021end}.
 Early retrieval methods mainly employed sparse retrievers, such as BM25~\citep{chen2017reading}.
-Recently, ORQA~\citep{lee2019latent} and DPR \citep{karpukhin2020dense} have revolutionized the field by utilizing dense contextualized vectors for document indexing, leading to superior performance to traditional approaches.
-Such models can be trained using weak supervision on question-answer pairs or pre-trained using self-supervised tasks.
-For the reader, current state-of-the-art models such as FiD, leveraged encoder-decoder models to generate answers \citep{izacard2021leveraging}.
+Recently, ORQA~\citep{lee2019latent} and DPR \citep{karpukhin2020dense} have revolutionized the field by utilizing dense contextualized vectors for document indexing, leading to superior performance to traditional approaches. {We propose an alternative approach which forgoes retrieval, instead extracting the knowledge from the model parameters of a large language model.
+We show that our approach is can be combine with dense retrievers to outperform both methods independently.
+Our method can also be combined with any reader mechanism, allowing generated context documents to be plugged into any current knowledge-intensive NLP pipelines.}